All Episodes

 Someone who's carrying TB but who doesn't have it.

-They're always able to be compromised.
+They're always going to be compromised.

-In fact, um intensive care unit beds and ventilators, that part of part of the reason that we want to create this social distancing and limit the number of people suddenly getting infected is that we can't handle them all.
+Let's keep in mind that one of our major concerns now is that the health care system is so overwhelmed with people suffering from coronavirus and needing serious health care, intensive care unit beds and ventilators, that part of the reason that we want to create this social distancing and limit the number of people suddenly getting infected is that we can't handle them all.

 There aren't enough hospital beds and nurses and doctors.

-And when they say flatten the curve, they mean stretch it out so that their our capacity is not overwhelmed by the number of sick people.
+And when they say flatten the curve, they mean stretch it out so that our capacity is not overwhelmed by the number of sick people.

-Dr. Pete.
+Dr. Pete?

-And it it unfortunately doesn't work that way.
+And it unfortunately doesn't work that way.

-I wish it did, but your uh getting infected with the coronavirus is not going to materially improve in any way your ability to fight off salmonella or some other thing.
+I wish it did, but your getting infected with the coronavirus is not going to materially improve in any way your ability to fight off salmonella or some other thing.

 If you get a tetanus shot, it protects you against tetanus.